Welcome to the Land of “Ahs!” — KANSAS!

 Getting off the “beaten track” in Kansas can lead to a number of great destinations, a wealth of history, and several fascinating tales and legends.

-From the wild and wooly cowtowns of Kansas to the “Bleeding Kansas” days before the Civil War, Native American legacies, and the Overland Trails, Kansas is an exciting place for the history buff.
+From the wild and woolly cowtowns of Kansas to the “Bleeding Kansas” days before the Civil War, Native American legacies, and the Overland Trails, Kansas is an exciting place for the history buff.
 It features numerous museums and historical sites commemorating its heritage.

 While Kansas provides much more than the typical traveler might anticipate, Legends of Kansas focuses primarily on the state’s rich history, its legends and tales, out-of-the-way places, and every little nook and cranny that Kansans call home.

-Working with several historic books, including; Kansas: A Cyclopedia of State History published in 1912; History of the State of Kansas, published in 1883; and Kansas, A Guide to the Sunflower State, written by authors of the Federal Writer’s Project and published in 1939; we endeavor to provide both the history and the updates of these many locations.
+Working with several historic books, including Kansas: A Cyclopedia of State History, published in 1912; History of the State of Kansas, published in 1883; and Kansas, A Guide to the Sunflower State, written by authors of the Federal Writer’s Project and published in 1939, we endeavor to provide both the history and the updates of these many locations.
 Much of the information will come directly from these books, and many of the stories have already been published on our parent site, Legends of America.

 By Kathy Alexander